 Buyer Agency Agreement: Definition And Explanation

-If you’re ready to embark on the home-buying journey, you’ll probably want to have an experienced real estate professional by your side.
+If you’re ready to embark on the home buying journey, you’ll probably want to have an experienced real estate professional by your side.
 A buyer’s agent – the name for a real estate agent representing the home buyer – can help you navigate the ins and outs of home buying, from house hunting to closing on your dream home.

 One way a buyer’s agent defines the terms of your working relationship together – including their duties, the duration of the partnership and commission from the home sale – is through what’s known as a buyer agency agreement.

 Let’s explore exactly what a buyer agency agreement is, how this contract works and whether the terms of the contract can be negotiated between the home buyer and the agent.
-Then, you’ll know what to expect from a buyer agency agreement before hiring a real estate agent.

 What Is A Buyer Agency Agreement?